lists: list comprehensions

 and

-There is more I can do with list comprehensions, I can add conditions to the operations performed
+There is more I can do with list comprehensions, I can add conditions when I perform an operation

 def test_list_comprehensions_w_conditions_i(self):